RoadieHQ/marketing-site/content/docs/integrations/argocd/index.md

 The Argo CD plugin provides two type of UI elements.

-The `EntityArgo CDOverviewCard` presents the current status of an application:
+The `EntityArgoCDOverviewCard` presents the current status of an application:

 ![Argo CD Overview Card](./argo-overview.png)